dsoldo/auth0_farm/README.md

 ## Setup the `.env` File

 If you download this sample from the Express API quickstart page, a `.env` file will come pre-populated with your API identifier and Auth0 domain.
-If you clone the repo from GitHub, you will need to rename `.env.example` to `.env` and provide these values manually.
+If you clone the repo from GitHub, you will need to rename `default.env` to `.env` and provide these values manually.

 ## Install the Dependencies and Start the API